bazurbat/jagen/doc/Manual.md

   sensitive to compiler settings and using this option might be necessary for them to build correctly or as a safety measure.

-- **build.cflags** — Specifies the C compiler flags.
-It does not set environment variables by itself but intended to be used scripts.
-For the packages with the "toolchain" install type it is exported automatically as `CFLAGS`.
+- **build.cflags** — Specifies additional C compiler flags.
+Exported
+  automatically.

 - **build.cmake_module_path** (`pkg_build_cmake_module_path`) — Defines
   `CMAKE_MODULE_PATH` for the package.
 Defaults to `$jagen_cmake_module_path`